 - i.
 The Academy has an agreed admission number of 243 students in Year 7.
 The Academy will accordingly admit at least, and no more than, 243 students in the relevant age group each year if sufficient applications are submitted. - ii.
 The Academy may set a higher admission number as its published admission number (PAN) for any specific year.
 Before setting an admission number higher than its agreed admission number, the Academy will inform those set out in section 4a below.
 Students will not be admitted above the published admission number unless exceptional circumstances apply. - iii.
-Children with a statement of special educational need or education and health care plan of equivalent status that name the Academy in part 4 of the statement will be allocated a place.
+Children subject to an Education, Health and Care (EHC) plan that names the Academy in section I will always be admitted.